MLeidel/CodeSnips/README.md

 __Ctrl-s__				Save
 __Ctrl-q__				quit the application

-Selecting the text of a hyperlink and then Right-Clicking it will open it in the specified web browser.
+Selecting the text of a hyperlink or file, and then Right-Clicking it, will open it in the specified web browser.

 Obviously don't forget to backup